Paregal Pianos

 Three main factors affecting a piano's performance need attention periodically:

-* Pitch - the pitch will drop if the piano is not tuned on a regular basis.
+Pitch - the pitch will drop if the piano is not tuned on a regular basis.
 The stability of its environment will very much determine how often it needs to be tuned.
 Once every six months is recommended in most domestic situations.

 Always ask your tuner if possible to put the piano back in concert pitch.

-* Touch - the quality of the instrument, amount of use, and changes in its environment will determine how often the piano action should be regulated.
+Touch - the quality of the instrument, amount of use, and changes in its environment will determine how often the piano action should be regulated.
 On average this is required about every five years.

 Excerpts taken from http://www.pianotuner.org.uk

-For all enquiries contact Heidi or Lynne on
+For all enquiries contact Paul on

-About Us Our Aim Sitemap
+About Us Sitemap

 © Copyright.
 Paregal Pianos.